 Each student must select, memorize and perform one monologue from one of Shakespeare's plays.
+We also recommend that students select, memorize and declaim one sonnet at the school competition.
 Please review the following rules and eligibility guidelines.

 School/Home School Eligibility